darren-chiu/darren-chiu.github.io/_pages/cv.md

 ======
 * Fall 2020 : NASA L'SPACE Proposal Writing & Evaluation Experience
   * Participated in interdisciplinary team working with NASA personnel to gain skills in proposal writing and scoring through NASA guidelines.
-* Rockefeller College Council : Social Chair
+* Current : Rockefeller College Council, Social Chair
   * Social Chair of the residential college council that organizes activities and gear for incoming freshman.
   * Manage a weekly $500 budget to order food and coordinate weekly sutdy breaks for residential students.
+* Current : Princeton Racing Electric
+  * Collaborated with a student lead team of five to create low voltage electrical subsystems such as safety check circuits and regenerative braking control through circuit simulation, schematic design, and PCB software.

 Skills
 ======